TUT-ARG/sed_vis/README.md

 https://github.com/TUT-ARG/sed_vis/tree/master/visualizers

-Currently there is one visualizer available, which is visualizing events as *event roll*.
+Currently, there is one visualizer available, which is visualizing events as an *event roll*.

 To get usage help: